 This is a GCSE course with a strong practical focus.
-You'll master a variety of technical skills and become proficient in the kitchen.
-In addition, you'll develop an in-depth knowledge of food science, food safety, food choice, nutrition and health.
-You'll also develop transferable skills such as: analysis, evaluation, communication skills, working independently, time management, the ability to interpret information and data.
+You will master a variety of technical skills and become proficient in the kitchen.
+In addition, you will develop an in-depth knowledge of feed science, food safety, food choice, nutrition and health.
+You will also develop transferable skills such as: analysis, evaluation, communication skills, working independently, time management, the ability to interpret information and data.